-- Dive computer and an extra battery – Most liveaboards won’t let you dive without one.
+- Dive computer and an extra battery: Most liveaboards won’t let you dive without one.
 And if they do, you might want to reconsider their commitment to safety.

-- BCD, fins, and mask
+- BCD, fins, and mask: Obviously

-- Snorkel – Some liveaboards only allow snorkeling with whale sharks, for example, so you’ll need a snorkel if you’re on a liveaboard where whale sharks are on the agenda.
+- Snorkel: – Some liveaboards only allow snorkeling with whale sharks, for example, so you’ll need a snorkel if you’re on a liveaboard where whale sharks are on the agenda.

-- Surface marker buoy (safety sausage) and reel – You never know when the current will move you away from the group.
+- Surface marker buoy: (safety sausage) and reel – You never know when the current will move you away from the group.
 Or, you and your buddy may just want to dive on your own.
 We use this one.
 It’s inexpensive, easy to use, and high visibility.

 C-cards: Bring your card for the highest level you’re certified for.
-And don’t forget your Nitrox card if you have one
+And don’t forget your Nitrox card if you have one.

 Camera gear: If you’re planning on taking underwater photos, be sure to bring camera gear that is good down to at least 30 meters.
 You’ll want to make sure you have a couple of extra SD cards as well!

 Entertainment: These days, a lot of liveaboards have flat-screen TVs in the common areas.
 Some even have them in your room.
 Most of them can accept a thumb drive, so bring some movies and TV shows.

 Reading: You’ll probably relax on the deck or in your room between dives.
 If you’re a reader, bring a couple of books or your tablet with your favorite reads pre-loaded.

-Cash for Tips and incidentals: In most cases, you’ll leave a tip for the crew of the boat.
+Cash for Tips and incidentals: Tipping on a liveaboard is common.
+In most cases, you’ll leave a tip for the crew of the boat.
 Most people like this in cash, so bring enough US currency for a tip.
 As for how much, that’s up to you.

 Packing for a liveaboard is like writing an essay in history class.
 It’s far easier to just throw as many words on the page as you possibly can, hoping that everything is in there that you need to include.

 There will be no galas to dress up for.
 The third and fourth pair of shoes will just take up space.
 There won’t be a reason to wear make-up.

-Pack light.
+When packing for a liveaboard, pack light.
 Pack only what you need.
 Liveaboards are about the diving, the food, and the people you will meet when you are there.